pluja/awesome-privacy/README.md

 <img width="16" src="misc/check.png"> </img> **Instead use**
 - [Blaze](https://blaze.now.sh/) - A fast, p2p and radically different way to transfer files.
-- [Send](https://gitlab.com/timvisee/send) - Simple, private file sharing.
-(Mozilla Send Fork)
-- [Lufi](https://framagit.org/fiat-tux/hat-softwares/lufi) - Let's Upload that FIle — File sharing software.
+- [Blindsend](https://github.com/blindnet-io/blindsend) - Open source tool for private, end-to-end encrypted file exchange.
 - [Croc](https://github.com/schollz/croc) - Easily and securely send things from one computer to another.
 - [Dat-cp](https://github.com/tom-james-watson/dat-cp) - Copy files between hosts on a network using the peer-to-peer Dat network.
-- [Magic Wormhole](https://github.com/magic-wormhole/magic-wormhole) - Get things from one computer to another, safely.
 - [Destiny](https://leastauthority.com/community-matters/destiny/) - Send files directly to the receiver in real-time.
 Developed for and with HROs as a free Privacy Enhancing Technology alternative.
+- [Lufi](https://framagit.org/fiat-tux/hat-softwares/lufi) - Let's Upload that FIle — File sharing software.
+- [Localsend](https://localsend.org/) - Share files to nearby devices.
+Free, open source, cross-platform.
+- [Magic Wormhole](https://github.com/magic-wormhole/magic-wormhole) - Get things from one computer to another, safely.
+- [OnionShare](https://github.com/micahflee/onionshare) - An open source tool that lets you securely and anonymously share files, host websites, and chat with friends using the Tor network.
+- [Paperless](https://github.com/the-paperless-project/paperless) - [Now archived] Scan, index, and archive all of your paper documents.
-  - [Winden](https://winden.app/) - A convenient version of Magic Wormhole you can use from within your browser.
-No need to install an app.
+	- [Paperless-ng](https://github.com/jonaswinkler/paperless-ng) - [inactive] A supercharged version of paperless: scan, index and archive all your physical documents.
+- [Paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) - A community-supported supercharged version of paperless based on paperless-ng
+- [PairDrop](https://github.com/schlagmichdoch/PairDrop) - An improved version of Snapdrop that also allows you to pair devices and share files outside your network.
+- [Portal](https://github.com/SpatiumPortae/portal) - A command-line file transfer utility for sending encrypted files from any computer to another.
 - [QRcp](https://github.com/claudiodangelis/qrcp) - Transfer files over wifi from your computer to your mobile device by scanning a QR code without leaving the terminal.
-- [Snapdrop](https://github.com/RobinLinus/snapdrop) - A Progressive Web App for local file sharing inspired by Apple's Airdrop.
-  - [PairDrop](https://github.com/schlagmichdoch/PairDrop) - An improved version of Snapdrop that also allows you to pair devices and share files outside your network
-- [Paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) - A community-supported supercharged version of paperless based on paperless-ng
-  - [Paperless-ng](https://github.com/jonaswinkler/paperless-ng) - [inactive] A supercharged version of paperless: scan, index and archive all your physical documents.
-    - [Paperless](https://github.com/the-paperless-project/paperless) - [Now archived] Scan, index, and archive all of your paper documents.
-- [OnionShare](https://github.com/micahflee/onionshare) - An open source tool that lets you securely and anonymously share files, host websites, and chat with friends using the Tor network.
+- [Send](https://gitlab.com/timvisee/send) - Simple, private file sharing.
+(Mozilla Send Fork)
 - [Sharik](https://github.com/marchellodev/sharik) - Sharik works with Wi-Fi connection or Tethering (Wi-Fi Hotspot).
 No internet connection needed.
 Available for Android, iOS, Linux, MacOS & Windows.
-- [Blindsend](https://github.com/blindnet-io/blindsend) - Open source tool for private, end-to-end encrypted file exchange.
+- [Snapdrop](https://github.com/RobinLinus/snapdrop) - A Progressive Web App for local file sharing inspired by Apple's Airdrop.
+- [Winden](https://winden.app/) - A convenient version of Magic Wormhole you can use from within your browser.
+No need to install an app.
 - [Yopass](https://github.com/jhaals/yopass) - Secure sharing of secrets, passwords and files.

 ## Fitness and Health